MGTheTrain/terraform-provider-mgtt-squashed/README.md

 ## Sqash commits with orphan branches

 Read trough [How to move a full Git repository](https://www.atlassian.com/git/tutorials/git-move-repository).
-We to only checkout the master branch.
+We need to only checkout the master branch.

 Create an orphan branch from the master (refer to [user456814 answer solution #1](https://stackoverflow.com/questions/1657017/how-to-squash-all-git-commits-into-one)):